 TheoPhilos focuses on the theoretical foundations and the overarching frameworks of conservation, restoration and preservation practice in our globalizing world.
 As these foundations and frameworks shift in response to contemporary challenges and developments, TheoPhilos aims to establish and strengthen the integrated theoretical basis for all those involved with cultural heritage, drawing together the contributions of multiple disciplines.

 Welcome to the International Committee on Theory and Philosophy of Conservation and Restoration (TheoPhilos)!
 Since it was founded in 2005, TheoPhilos has provided a forum for developing the relation of conservation theory to practice in dialogue with all parts of the conservation community.
 Please see below for details of forthcoming events, and our Membership page for a list of current members, and for details of how to join.

-The conference will be divided into three sessions:
+The issues of the conference will be divided into three sessions:

-The deadline for paper abstracts, which should not exceed two pages of text, is May 30, 2022; abstracts should be sent to sekretariat[at]zamek.malbork.pl.
-Authors of papers will be informed of the reviewers’ decision by June 30, 2022.
+The deadline for paper abstracts is January 10, 2023 – for detailed instructions, please refer to the downloadable CALL FOR PAPERS.
+Authors of papers will be informed of the reviewers’ decision by January 30, 2023.